quanchao/Covid-Map/README.md

 # Covid-19 Infection Map

 This is the repository of the source code for the Covid-19 Infection Map([quanchao.me](http://quanchao.me)).
 The interactive maps enables people to see the trends of Covid-19 in United States from Mar.1 to Mar.31.
+It can also detect the tweet events and predict if this tweet is related to a real Covid-19 event.
+After that, it will display the valid Tweet Message on the map.
 The dataset is collected from the CDC official source as well as the Tweet as the unconfirmed source.
 ## Data Sources
 1. [tweet](https://developer.twitter.com/en/docs/tweets/search/api-reference/get-search-tweets)
 2. [CDC](https://www.cdc.gov/)